 SANTA ANA, Calif.
-(KABC) -- A 30-year-old man who worked as a nanny across Southern California is accused of molesting two young boys who were under his care, officials announced Wednesday.
+(KABC) -- A 30-year-old man who was previously accused of molesting two young boys while they were under his care as a Southern California nanny is now being accused of victimizing 12 boys, officials announced Friday.

-Matthew Antonio Zakrzewski, of Costa Mesa, pleaded not guilty Tuesday to three felony counts of lewd and lascivious acts with a minor under the age of 14 and one felony count of oral copulation of a child under the age of 10.
+Matthew Antonio Zakrzewski, of Costa Mesa, was originally charged with three felony counts of lewd and lascivious acts with a minor under the age of 14 and one felony count of oral copulation of a child under the age of 10.
 He was also charged with one felony count of possession of child pornography.

 Authorities say detectives found a video on Zakrzewski's phone and evidence collected at his home related to child pornography.